orgmanager/docs/v3.0/documentation/1-OrgManager/1-Contributing to OrgManager.md

 "Open GitHub Organizations" are GitHub Organizations everyone can join (maybe they have to make a small contribution, but then they're in).
 If you are an administrator, you may find OrgManager useful.
 Have a look at the [OrgManager Hosted Version](doc:about-the-orgmanager-hosted-version) and report back any feedback you have.
 If you are member of an open organization, you can ask your administrators to try it.

+## If your organizations would like to sponsor OrgManager (AKA Sponsoring OrgManager)

+Does your organization use OrgManager?
+Ask your manager or marketing team if you're interested in supporting our project.
+Support will allow the maintainers to dedicate more time for maintenance and new features for everyone.
+Also, your company's logo will show on GitHub and on our site -- who doesn't want a little extra exposure?
+You can apply for the sponshorship using the [OrgManager Open Collective](https://opencollective.com/orgmanager).

 ## If you are an influential person (AKA Sharing OrgManager)

 It would be awesome if you could share OrgManager in the social networks, especially if your audience is developer-related.
 You can also upvote us on Product Hunt!